kadena-community/spirekey/docs/KIP-0030/guides/send-transaction.md

 | transaction  | string   | Required | A base64 encoded string of the signed or unsigned transaction                              |
 | pendingTxIds | string[] | Optional | Pending transaction IDs that can be used to move forward in an optimistic flow application |

+To verify that your transaction has been successfully signed, you can check the `sigs` field in your transactions.
+If it has undefined signatures, then you will not be able to proceed with submitting the transaction.

-The signed transaction will be valid for the amount of time specified as the value of `ttl` in the meta data used to construct the transaction.
+If the transaction has been successfully signed, it will be valid for the amount of time specified as the value of `ttl` in the meta data used to construct the transaction.
 During this time frame the dApp can choose perform a `local/preflight=true` call to see if the transaction is valid and then send it to be mined.

 Once the transaction is submitted, you can poll for the transaction status against the Chainweb Data API and deem the transaction successfully mined when